OHLE

 The overhead equipment comprised five different consecutive sections.
 From south to north they were :

-Standard automatic power system (APC) track magnets were located at each end of the equipment to ensure that the pantograph was raised automatically on entering and lowered on leaving the test length.
-(These were only of use with conventional electric locomotives - not with test cars).
+Standard automatic power system (APC) track magnets were located at each end of the equipment to ensure that the beginning and end of the test length were indicated to the test vehicle and they could then raise or lower the pantograph as required.
 Instrumentation was fitted to the supports and overhead equipment at intervals so that parameters such as contact-wire uplift could be measured and recorded as the test train passed.
 Also included in the test length were two "artificial overbridges" where the support system and clearances had been adjusted to replicate bridge portions.

 It was never intended to energise the overhead equipment for traction purposes, although provision was made for the application of a low dc voltage for use in loss-of-contact measurements, the masts being electrically bonded to the rails.